 Campaigns that celebrate special occasions like birthdays or anniversaries can be very successful and profitable.

-Everyone wants to treat themselves with something awesome on their special day.
+The reason?
+Everyone wants to treat themselves to something awesome on their special day.

 Let’s say your super cool loyalty program!